open-life-science/open-life-science.github.io/README.md

 $ make check-html
 ```

-## Create a new blog post

-To create a new blog post:

-1. Create a file in the folder `_posts` with a file named following the pattern `yyyy-mm-dd-name.md`
-2. Add some metadata on the top of the file

-    ```
-    ---
-    layout: post
-    title: <title of the post>
-    author: <github id of the author>
-    image: images/yyyy-mm-dd-name.jpg
-    ---
-    ```

-4. Add content of the post to the file in [Markdown](https://www.markdownguide.org/getting-started/)
-3. Add images in `images/posts/` directory

 ## Add people or organization, update schedule, etc

 Our knowledge about our different programs, our community, etc is managed via this repository, [CiviCRM](https://civicrm.org/), and documents stored in Google Drive.
 It is then added to the website as explained in our [Knowledge Management System documentation](https://we-are-ols.org/knowledge_management.html)